 P. Geubelle - Computational solid mechanics, computational aeroelasticity, fracture mechanics, novel material design, composite materials, multiscale modeling

-H. H. Hilton - Solid mechanics, viscoelasticity, composites,
+H. H. Hilton (Professor Emeritus) - Solid mechanics, viscoelasticity, composites,

 structures, dynamics, numerical analysis, computer-aided engineering, aeroelasticity, structural control